I tried importing a Tableau .twbx file using the /importBI command in Databricks AI/BI Dashboard

 Feature Overview

 /importBI is a command available in Databricks AI/BI Dashboard's Genie Code (Agent mode).
-It imports Tableau workbook/data source files and Power BI template files and reconstructs them as AI/BI Dashboard visualizations and Metric Views.
+It imports Tableau workbook/data source files or Power BI template files and reconstructs them as AI/BI Dashboard visualizations and Metric Views.

-There are two import methods.
+There are two ways to import:

-• Volume reference: Reference a file placed on Unity Catalog Volume (used for files exceeding 100MB, or when you want to manage files in a permission-controlled location)
+• Volume reference: Reference a file placed on Unity Catalog Volume (used for files exceeding 100MB or when you want to manage files in a permission-controlled location)

 Supported Formats